melezhik/outthentic-dsl/README.md

 ## Blank lines

-Blank lines are ignored as well:
+Blank lines are ignored as well.

+dsl code:

     # every story has the beginning
     The beginning of a story